 Note: The validation logic is checking ‘object is DateTimeOffset’, which is false if the object is null or not a DateTimeOffset.
 Hence why it’s using a nullable property here.

-Send a request with a value that should fail validation (at the time I’m sending this, this is a past datetime):
+Now test this by sending a request with Postman containing an invalid value (at the time I’m sending this, this is a past datetime)

 This correctly results in a 400 – Bad Request with a validation error response: